Oppo R11: Photography

-OPPO R11 comprises a front camera of 20 MP and a dual rear primary camera that offers portrait mode.
+Oppo R11 comprises a front camera of 20 MP and a dual rear primary camera that offers portrait mode.
 The rear camera consists of a 20 MP telephoto lens and a 16 MP wide angle lens.

 VOOC Flash Charging

 Like all other flagships, the OPPO R11 is equipped with the VOOC Flash Charging technology.

 Limited Editions

-TFBOYS Limited Edition
+TFBoys Limited Edition

-OPPO R11 TFBOYS Limited Edition is divided into three versions, OPPO R11 Karry Wang Limited Edition, OPPO R11 Roy Way Limited Edition and OPPO R11 Jackson Yi Limited Edition.
+Oppo R11 TFBoys Limited Edition is divided into three versions, Oppo R11 Karry Wang Limited Edition, Oppo R11 Roy Way Limited Edition and Oppo R11 Jackson Yi Limited Edition.

-This edition is in black only and the exterior of each model is embellished with TFBOYS's triangle logo along with the usual OPPO logo.
-The TFBOYS Limited Edition contains respective signatures of the three members which are carved on the back.
+This edition is in black only and the exterior of each model is embellished with TFBoys triangle logo along with the usual Oppo logo.
+The TFBoys Limited Edition contains respective signatures of the three members which are carved on the back.

 The phone has an exclusive interface which follows the colour theme of each member, Karry Wang in blue, Roy Way in green and Jackson Yi in red.
-Each model to this edition is included of an exclusive build-in video of TFBOYS.
+Each model to this edition is included of an exclusive built-in video of TFBoys.